 The newest city in our Re-imagine: Event Destinations series is Miami, “The Magic City”.

-Through this series, we share insider travel guides for prominent cities to consider as destinations for your next major event (read our Peru travel guide in this post).
+Through this series, we share insider travel guides for prominent cities to consider as destinations for your next major event.
 Here, we’re setting our sights on Miami.
 In this Miami travel guide, you’ll discover what’s new and noteworthy and those tried and true highlights you simply can’t miss!

 Welcome to Miami.
 True, this Floridian oasis was once a swampland – a far cry from what reigns today as America’s sexiest city.
 This metro area grew from just 1,000 residents to nearly 5.5 million in the years 1896 to 2006.
 “The Magic City” experienced seemingly overnight growth, and today, the magic lives on.
 Sun-kissed beaches and art-deco beauties make an alluring backdrop to Miami’s other charms – a burgeoning arts scene, creative cuisine and blazing nightlife.
 Today this destination is emerging as a vibrant, electric network of cultural preservation with a serious reputation for extravagance.
 One of the glitziest places to visit in the U.S., Miami is eternally on the hunt for cutting edge trends and bold ideas – proving there’s more to its appeal than Ocean Drive.

 Miami enjoys year-round tropical temperatures, and is an ideal winter destination.

 January – May

 One of the best parts about planning a Miami getaway is choosing a hotel that matches your style and intentions perfectly.
 To be sure, there is no shortage of accommodations here, and the list of highly-anticipated hotels keeps growing.
 From intimate boutique spaces to luxury incentive resorts and business-friendly properties, Miami has a hotel for that.

 What to do